vPere/classroom--cities-game--2021/src/main/resources/blog/2021-12-15_funcionalitat_3.md

  * Go to the "leonard" "ship" "Beagle"
  * The resource "potato" maximum should be 0.

- * Given that the "leonard" "city" "Capital" has resource "potato" count 5.
  * Given that the "leonard" "city" "Capital" has resource "wood" count 4.

  * Go to the contained "deck" "Builder".